erikashby/context_magic_miracle_morning/routine-variants/6-minute-routine.md

-# 6-Minute Miracle Morning
+# 6-Minute Miracle Morning (Advanced/Optimization Routine)

-The perfect starting routine for beginners or busy mornings.
-One minute per SAVERS component creates a complete but manageable morning practice.
+An efficient, condensed routine for experienced practitioners who have mastered the full SAVERS methodology.
+One minute per component provides a complete practice for those with established habits.

 ## Overview
 **Total Time**: 6 minutes
-**Best For**: Beginners, busy schedules, consistency building
+**Best For**: Advanced practitioners, busy mornings, routine maintenance
-**Goal**: Establish the habit of daily practice
+**Prerequisites**: Familiarity with all SAVERS components from longer practice
+**Goal**: Maintain established habits with maximum efficiency

 ## Component Breakdown (1 minute each)